ArkEcosystemArchive/docs-legacy/docs/cookbook/node/setup.md

 ---
-title: "How To Setup Your ARK Node"
+title: "How To Setup Your Ark Node"
 ---

-# How To Setup Your ARK Node
+# How To Setup Your Ark Node

 [[toc]]

-Welcome, the purpose of this document is to help you setup a full ARK relay or delegate node.
+Welcome, the purpose of this document is to help you setup a full Ark relay or delegate node.
 This will guide you step by step and get you up and running relaying transactions and securing the Ark Network.